FAQ's

 I can't find anyone to share the project with.
 Are there any other ways to reduce the cost?

-• Reduce the total number of images you think that you need.
+Reduce the total number of images you think that you need.
 I know you want the entire space captured, but sometimes only 3-5 images are needed to highlight the most important features.
-Most often, 3 fantastic photographs outweigh the marketing value than 20 taken on your smartphone.
-Remember, it’s your credibility and brand that is at stake so if you post nonuniform and low quality images in attempts to showcase your beautiful work, clients may unfortunately make snap judgements.
+Most often, 4 fantastic photographs outweigh the marketing value of 20 snapshots taken on your smartphone.
+Remember, it’s your credibility and brand that is at stake so if you post nonuniform and low-quality images in attempts to showcase your beautiful work, clients may, unfortunately, make snap judgments.
 With professional photography, your potential customers will recognize your attention to quality and will want to work with you.